 The Exhibit Locations

-The museum’s exhibits are spread throughout several airports in the Clark County Airport System, with the main exhibit on Level 2 above baggage claim at Terminal 1 at McCarran International Airport.
-Covering approximately 3,000 square feet, exhibits detail the rich aviation history of southern Nevada.
-Other exhibits are located in the gate areas, ticketing and along the moving walkway to the C gates, in the walkway between the B and C Concourses, and at Henderson Executive and North Las Vegas airports.
+The museum’s exhibits are spread throughout the airports in the Clark County airport system, with the main exhibit located on Level 2 above Baggage Claim in Terminal 1 at McCarran International Airport.
+Covering approximately 3,000 square feet, exhibits detail the rich aviation history of Southern Nevada.
+Other exhibits are located in the gate areas, along the moving walkway to the C gates, in the walkway between the B and C Concourses, and at Henderson Executive and North Las Vegas airports.

 The Howard W. Cannon Aviation Museum is administered through the Clark County Museum system, and can be reached with questions at (702) 455-7968.
 The exhibit areas in all airports are open 24 hours a day, seven days a week year round.
 Except for those exhibits which are in the gate areas in McCarran International Airport, all exhibits can be viewed by any visitors to the airports.
 As the most visited museum complex in Nevada, the Howard W. Cannon Aviation Museum provides the fascinating story of aviation in southern Nevada, and welcomes visitors.